keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - Multipart upload delivers the ability to pause and resume object uploads.
   - Multipart upload delivers quick recovery from network issues.
 - You can use an AWS SDK to upload an object in parts.
 Alternatively, you can perform the same action via the AWS CLI.
+- You can also parallelize downloads from S3 using **byte-range fetches**.
+If there's a failure during the download, the failure is localized just to the specfic byte range and not the whole object.

 ### S3 Pre-signed URLs:
 - All S3 objects are private by default, however the object owner of a private bucket with private objects can optionally share those objects with without having to change the permissions of the bucket to be public.